Updated July 10, 2023

 Some of the common applications are as follows:

-- It is used in the lean construction framework as the target value design method.
+- It helps in the lean construction framework as the target value design method.

-- It is used in building healthcare facilities, such as neonatal intensive care units.
+- This helps in building healthcare facilities, such as neonatal intensive care units.

 - It has been used to develop an energy retrofit loan analysis model to construct energy-efficient buildings.